simit22/web2pdf/README.md

 A CLI tool to extract a part of a website, create a PDF

+(new version now support  both class and id , even some styling )

 ------

 > let me tell u a really fun story